24-7 Spyz: Activity of former members

 Anthony Johnson reappeared as the drummer for the band Middle Man before moving on to perform a lead role in the Off-Broadway production of Stomp.
 He was also featured in the HBO film Stomp Out Loud.
 While performing in Stomp, Johnson was recruited to play drums for Japanese pop star, Bonnie Pink.
 Johnson relocated to Japan where he lived and toured with the band for a time.
 He was named as the drummer for Ben Folds during a tour supporting Folds' solo album, Rockin' the Suburbs.
 In 2005, he made an appearance on the self-titled, five-song release by Lost Tricks, a band fronted by actor Trevor Oswalt.
 He has also performed with artists such as Eagle-Eye Cherry, Dionne Farris and Vanessa Daou.
 Johnson lives in New York City where he continues to participate in music, as a member of The Morning After Girls, and theatre.

 P. Fluid and the P. Fluid Foundation performed in clubs in and around New York City but never released an album.
 Shortly after leaving 24-7 Spyz for the second time, P. Fluid, now using the name Forrest Thinner, formed BlkVampires.
 The band released a five-song EP titled The Collector's Item through the Catch A Fire website.
 These five songs had previously been recorded by 24-7 Spyz and released on Temporarily Disconnected.
 In 2005, the New York City based band released their debut, self-titled album, compiling seven previously unreleased tracks as well as the five songs previously included on The Collector's Item EP.
 In 2010, the band released a follow-up ten-song EP/DVD titled Blkcula.
 A five-song release, titled The Devil's Music, followed in 2012.
 Also in 2012, Thinner was the creative director and publisher of a book titled The HarlequinX.
 The book, based on a short film and characters created by Thinner, was written by CJ Cassidy and edited by Hector Valle.
 Thinner also appeared in the film Riot on the Dance Floor, a documentary about City Gardens, a nightclub formerly located in Trenton, New Jersey.
 In 2015, the band released the two-song Eric Garner EP.
 In 2019, Thinner announced that BlkVampires had broken up and that he was embarking on his first solo project, BlkVampiresX.
 In 2022, BlkVampiresX released the single "Bike Ride in Manhattan/La Flaca Negra", produced by Swedish guitarist Apollo Kris.
+On January 13, 2025, Peter Forrest was found beaten to death in the back of an ambulette he had been driving in the Bronx.
+He was 64.